Guidelines and Policies

 - Teachers must accompany the class and remain with students at all times.

-- Students are expected to behave appropriately and in a manner which does not disturb others; disruptive behavior, such as loud talking or running through the Library is not acceptable.
+- Students are expected to behave appropriately and in a manner which does not disturb others.